PigeonProtocolConsortium/pigeon-spec/README.md

  * tamper-resistant
  * delay tolerant (assumes sneakernet is the default transport layer)

 The document below describes a protocol as it _should be_ rather than as it is.
 This document does not describe a working protocol.
-It is a planning document for a protocol and the first software package that will implement the protocol.
+It is a planning document for a protocol and the first software packages that will implement the protocol.

 # How It Works